2001–02 Charlotte Hornets season

-Mashburn averaged 21.5 points, 6.1 rebounds and 4.3 assists per game, while Baron Davis continued to show improvement, averaging 18.1 points, 8.5 assists and 2.1 steals per game, and David Wesley provided the team with 14.2 points and 3.5 assists per game.
+Mashburn averaged 21.5 points, 6.1 rebounds and 4.3 assists per game, while Baron Davis continued to show improvement, averaging 18.1 points, 8.5 assists and 2.1 steals per game, and leading the Hornets with 170 three-point field goals, and David Wesley provided the team with 14.2 points and 3.5 assists per game.
 In addition, Elden Campbell contributed 13.9 points, 6.9 rebounds and 1.8 blocks per game, while Nailon provided with 10.8 points per game, and P.J.
 Brown averaged 8.4 points and 9.8 rebounds per game.
-Off the bench, second-year center Jamaal Magloire averaged 8.5 points and 5.6 rebounds per game, while Augmon contributed 4.6 points per game, and Lynch provided with 3.8 points and 4.1 rebounds per game.
+Off the bench, second-year center Jamaal Magloire averaged 8.5 points and 5.6 rebounds per game, while Augmon contributed 4.6 points per game, and Lynch provided with 3.8 points and 4.1 rebounds per game, but only played just 45 games due to injury.

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Davis was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, Nailon was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.

-The Hornets defeated the Orlando Magic, 3–1 in the Eastern Conference First Round of the 2002 NBA playoffs, but lost 4–1 in the Eastern Conference Semi-finals to the top-seeded New Jersey Nets.
-The Nets would go on to reach the NBA Finals for the first time, but would lose to the 2-time defending NBA champion Los Angeles Lakers in four straight games.
-Following the season, Nailon and Bullard were both released to free agency.
+In the Eastern Conference First Round of the 2002 NBA playoffs, the Hornets faced off against the 5th–seeded Orlando Magic, a team that featured All-Star guard Tracy McGrady, second-year star Mike Miller, and Darrell Armstrong.
+Despite both teams finishing with the same regular-season record, the Hornets had home-court advantage in the series.
+The Hornets won Game 1 over the Magic at home, 80–79 at the Charlotte Coliseum, despite losing Mashburn to injury for the remainder of the playoffs, but then lost Game 2 at home in overtime, 111–103 as the Magic evened the series.
+The Hornets managed to win the next two games on the road, which included a Game 4 win over the Magic at the TD Waterhouse Centre, 102–85 to win the series in four games.